 Who does this?
 Everyone who can.

 How?
-Walk in a safe place, without ice, and at least 5 times a week, also without pushing a stroller or stopping to window shop.
+Walk in a safe place, without ice, at least 5 times a week, without pushing a stroller or stopping to window shop.
 Walk at a pace you can still hold a conversation.

 How long?
 Don’t start so aggressively that you strain yourself.
-Gradually work up to 3 miles, 4-5 kilometers.
+Gradually work up to 3 miles, or 4-5 kilometers.